drzastwakamil/prompcik-chrome-extension/README.md

-# DOM Reader & Overlay Chrome Extension
+# Fake News Filter Chrome Extension

-A prototype Chrome extension that can read the DOM of any webpage and add absolutely positioned overlay elements.
+A Chrome extension that helps users identify and fact-check potentially misleading content on webpages.
+Select or click on any text to verify its authenticity against a fact-checking database.

 ## Features

-- 📖 **Read DOM**: Analyzes the current page and extracts information (title, paragraphs, images, links, headings, forms)
-- 🎨 **Add Overlays**: Injects custom absolutely positioned elements on top of the webpage
-- 🔄 **Draggable**: All overlays are draggable so you can reposition them
-- 💬 **Interactive Popup**: Control panel to trigger different actions
-- 🐱 **API Integration**: Fetches data from external APIs (The Cat API & Cat Facts) and displays it in the DOM
-- 🛡️ **On-demand Fact-check**: Start a selection mode, hover to highlight, click an element to fact-check its text; shows a loading overlay and a mocked result
+- 🛡️ **Fact-check Content**: Start a selection mode, hover to highlight, click an element to fact-check its text
+- ✍️ **Text Selection Fact-check**: Select any text on a page to see a fact-check button
+- 📋 **Context Menu**: Right-click selected text to analyze it with the Fake News Filter
- - 🧰 **Floating Toolbar**: A small draggable toolbar appears on every page with a Fact-check button
+- 🧰 **Floating Toolbar**: A small draggable toolbar appears on every page with quick access to fact-checking
+- 🎨 **Visual Overlays**: Results are displayed in beautiful, draggable overlays with detailed information
+- 📊 **Detailed Side Panel**: Click "Learn More" to see comprehensive fact-check analysis

 ## Installation